 Another point which is worth checking in the policy wording is how the cover may change if the property has been empty for a while.
 Normally after a period of time of un-occupancy, usually 45 days or 60 days, insurers will reduce the cover to what is known as “Basic Perils”, unfortunately with the acronym of FLEA cover – Fire Lightening Earthquake and Aircraft, although the liability component stays in force.

 Issue for FHL as opposed to BTL

-The insurance is specially designed for FHL.
+The holiday let insurance is specially designed for FHL.
 One important factor that is taken account is that it may be occupied one week and empty the next.
 You may ask why that is important.
 Well on the basis that the property is well furnished it is attractive to burglars.
 From a burglars point of view if he sees the lights are off on a Monday he can guess that he has all week to ransack it.

-In respect of furnishing, an holiday let needs to provide facilities and furnishings that attract holidaymakers.
+In respect of furnishing, a holiday let needs to provide facilities and furnishings that attract holidaymakers.
 It is as simple as that.
 It is for the landlord to decide what those facilities should be.
 This ranges from an overnight hostel for walkers in the Brecon Beacons to luxury apartments on the North Devon Coast.

-When considering an holiday let investment it is not just the furnishings and facilities that you need to consider.
+When considering a holiday let investment it is not just the furnishings and facilities that you need to consider.
 There are other routine costs such as laundry, cleaning and gardening, together with “meet and greet” and inventory.
 Whereas the overall gross income for holiday letting is almost always greater than for buy to let, so are the costs.

 We have tried to cover the most salient issues for these two types of investment but please call us if you have any other questions.